-When commissioning a work from these masters, members of the society usually took into account

-(in terms of reimbursement), expected delays and the time which were required to the artist to contemplate and find his vision before producing the piece
+When commissioning a work from these masters and determining reimbursement, members of the society usually took into account expected delays as well as the time that the artist needed to contemplate and find his vision before producing the piece.

-These monumental works of art were carved with a variety of sub-Saharan adzes.
+A variety of sub-Saharan adzes were used to carve these monumental works of art.